fortinet/azure-security-group-update/README.md

 > **Note:** If you have more than one network card attached to a VM this function will not change the security group for all of them, only the network card with the associated IP address.

-# Set up the Azure function
+# Requirements

-This function uses a service principal to authenticate.
+This function requires:
+* FortiOS 6.2 or higher
+* A service principal (for authentication).
 For details on setting up a service principal, refer to the Microsoft article [Create an Azure service principal with Node.js](https://docs.microsoft.com/en-us/javascript/azure/node-sdk-azure-authenticate-principal?view=azure-node-latest).
 Additional code samples can be found in the [Azure Github repository](https://github.com/Azure/azure-sdk-for-node/blob/master/Documentation/Authentication.md).
+* Node.js

+# Set up the Azure function
   1. In the Azure portal, click **Create a resource** from the upper left-hand corner.
   2. Click **Compute** and then **Function App**.
   3. For **OS**, click on **Windows**.